 Action was needed, so MonTECH hired Kendra Lewis to be our Public Education Specialist.
 Kendra grew up in a small farming community and is the founder of Cutting Fences, a foundation supporting ranchers, farmers, and veterans with disabilities.

-Public-school teams can contact Kendra to sign up for a presentation about MonTECH and AT designed for student success.
-In return, participating schools receive an introductory kit of AT to keep.
-Following their presentation, the team gets to choose 3-4 additional items from an AT menu.
-One presentation/conversation = approximately nine pieces of assistive technology?
+Public-school teams were encouraged to contact Kendra to sign up for a presentation about MonTECH and AT designed for student success.
+In return, participating schools received an introductory kit of AT to keep.
+Following their presentation, the team chose 3-4 additional items from an AT menu.
+One presentation/conversation = approximately nine pieces of assistive technology to keep?
 Win!

-As of 2025, this program has benefitted 130 schools in 40 communities; it’s touched 47 of Montana’s 56 counties!
-If you want to sign your school up, write montech@mso.umt.edu.
+Funding was lost in the summer of 2025, but the positive impact was substantial and lasting.
+The program benefitted 130 schools in 40 communities; it touched 47 of Montana’s 56 counties!

 Included in the starter kit: